Our services that are impacted

 We are temporarily suspending all overseas pension attestations for recipients of an overseas pension due to the Government’s instruction for the public to stay at home and away from others.
 Please email our Democratic Services team for further information.

-- Personal searches- from 30 March until 10 April we are not able to provide a personal search service for Local Land Charges.
-This is due to a system upgrade being carried out.
-All existing personal searches will be returned electronically including after 10 April, until the present situation changes.
-Continue to use the current booking service by emailing South Cambs at email@example.com or City at firstname.lastname@example.org.
+- Personal searches- whilst the Council offices remain closed, all Personal Search requests will be returned electronically until the present situation changes.
+Continue to use the current booking service by emailing us at email@example.com.
 Please do not attend the Council buildings.

 - Local Land charges searches and payments- must be submitted electronically.
 We cannot process cheques at the current time.
 Please email the appropriate Council as detailed above.